 - All materials must be submitted in English.

-- Upload your Statement of Purpose (500-word maximum), indicating why you are seeking your LL.M.
+b.
+Upload to LSAC your Statement of Purpose (500-word maximum), indicating why you are seeking your LL.M.

-- Pay the application fee of $65 (sixty-five U.S. dollars) online through LSAC.
+f.
+Pay the application fee of $65 (sixty-five U.S. dollars) online through LSAC.
 To request a fee waiver, contact Mark Bell at email@example.com.

-- Two letters of recommendation in sealed envelopes.
+- Letters of recommendation in sealed envelopes (at least 2).

 Admitted students who require a student visa to participate in the program must contact the International Services Office of the University of Baltimore to seek necessary documentation so that they can enter the United States on the proper visa before the mandatory LL.M.
 LOTUS orientation in August.